GimaLaabel/GimaLaabel/README.md

 <!--
 **GimaLaabel/GimaLaabel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Predictive maintenance with Deep Learning
 - 🌱 I’m currently learning Deep Learning
 - 👯 I’m looking to collaborate on Machine Learning
 - 🤔 I’m looking for help with Machine Learning/Deep Learning